- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 For the current financial year:

-- Small Profits Rate: Companies with profits up to £50,000 typically pay a reduced rate of 19%.
+- Small profits rate: companies with profits up to £50,000 typically pay a reduced rate of 19%.

-- Main Rate: Companies with profits exceeding £250,000 are subject to the main rate of 25%.
+- Main rate: companies with profits over £250,000 pay the main rate of 25%.

-- Marginal Relief: If your company’s profits fall between £50,000 and £250,000, you may be able to claim Marginal Relief to gradually increase the rate from 19% to 25%.
+- Marginal Relief: if your profits fall between £50,000 and £250,000, you can claim Marginal Relief so the effective rate tapers gradually from 19% to 25%.

 - Sells goods or services with a profit aim